Did Baba Approve Astrology ?

 As devotees, we cannot know which karmas we must experience or which ones the Guru will transcend.
 Therefore, the only path for us is to “completely surrender to the Guru.”
 It is essential to cultivate this understanding and firm faith in the Guru.
 As we progress in our sadhana, we may come to better understand how the Guru works on our karmas.

 The Guru takes charge of a devotee’s karma only when the devotee’s surrender is total and complete.
 At that point, the devotee’s karma is transformed, and astrological charts or readings lose there accuracy.
-Just as Arjuna entrusted the reins of his chariot to Sri Krishna and followed His guidance, we too must surrender to Baba and perform our duties as His service.

-As a result, we Sai devotees need not seek guidance from astrologers but rely entirely on Baba for our well-being.
+We Sai devotees need not seek guidance from astrologers but rely entirely on Baba for our well-being.
 This does not apply if we have a transactional relationship with Baba but when our surrender is complete.

-This leads us to the core question: what does sharanagati — true surrender — really mean?
+This leads us to the core question: what does sharanagati—true surrender—really mean?

 Refer to this page to know more about sharanagati (true surrender).